 Following on from the haphazard adventures of my last April school holiday post, “A Mother’s Survival Guide”, where the very word camping still finds me in the foetal position rocking back and forth, I have become the very proud owner of a 1986 Viscount caravan called Lillian.
-Low cost cheerless camping has now morphed into low cost captivating caravanning capers, Chevy Chase style…
+Low cost cheerless camping has now morphed into low cost captivating caravanning capers into the Stirling Ranges, Chevy Chase style…

 Rounding the sweeping bend not far south east of Gnowangerup I am once again swept up in a familiar scene of my childhood.
 A long forgotten grove of golden gimlett trees greeted me with feelings of giddy gladness.
 A hearty homecoming after almost 40 years.
 I guess it’s in my DNA.
 Just like it was instinct to swing straight past Formby South Road as it was always gravel.
 Being a farm girl I have no aversion to gravel but my beloved van, just like me, is sagging in few places and I was worried she’d be sagging in even more places after a 50km gravel road trip.
 It only takes a split second to dissolve those old neuron attachments as I make the decision to ‘wild hog it’ (a term I use quite regularly to imply erratic decision making skills in close association with a come what may attitude to a totally ambiguous, unknown outcome) down the Formby South Road.
 It pays off as the entire road is beautifully bitumised and one of the better ones in the entire Great Southern.
 Not only that, the different approach to the Stirlings leads to a spectacular, spendourific scene as the Ranges rise starkly out of the surrounding flat farmland.